DC-coupled solar (connected directly to Powerwall 3) is strongly preferred over AC-coupled solar for the following reasons:

 Only)

-For systems with AC-coupled solar only, a maximum of 5
+For systems with AC-coupled solar only, a maximum of 5 kW AC per Powerwall is allowed in

-kW AC per Powerwall is allowed in the backup circuit (the smaller of AC inverter rating
+the backup circuit (the smaller of AC inverter rating or DC system size1).

-place to protect the Powerwall system from excessive PV power during a grid outage.
-5
+in place to protect the Powerwall system from excessive PV power during a grid outage.
+5 kWis used because it is a common solar

-up without needing to be split apart, and inverters don’t always produce their maximum
+and inverters don’t always produce their maximum power.
+This ratio does not prevent

-power.
-This ratio does not prevent all issues; Powerwall’s maximum charge rate is 5
+all issues; Powerwall’s maximum charge rate is 5

 kW under ideal conditions (notably